zh/collecta-xmpp/README.markdown

  * xmpp4r - low level XMPP manipulations
  * crack - XML parsing
  * switchboard - only for collecta_jack.rb
+ * xmpp4-simple - only for collecta_bot.rb
+ * eventmachine - only for collecta_bot.rb

 ## Implemented features